A Ward Show: Reception

 Rowan Kaiser of The A.V.
 Club gave the episode a B+, saying "What makes this episode work is that it has a reasonably coherent storyline combined with a consistent level of humor.
 The jokes land.
 I can't really go in-depth more than that, which is always a problem with reviews, but I'll do my best.
 For example, after Roger presents his plan to become Steve's guardian with a "La-la!", Francine replies "Roger, couple things.
 I think you meant to say 'voila!' instead of 'la-la!'" which garners a quick, subtle "I did."
 It's an odd little joke, relying almost entirely on the effectiveness of the sound editing, but it, like a high level of jokes in the episode, manages to work."

 Dyanamaria Leifsson of TV Equals gave the episode a positive review, saying "Roger is not likely to have the desire to be a father again soon, but I loved seeing him in that overprotective, overbearing parental role with Steve who is normally his partner in crime.
 The two of them were the source of a ton of great lines and little laugh out loud moments and as a result I thoroughly enjoyed tonight’s episode of American Dad."

-The episode was watched by a total of 4.85 million people, this made it the third most watched show on Animation Domination that night, beating Allen Gregory but losing to Family Guy and The Simpsons with 8.00 million.
+The episode was watched by a total of 4.85 million people, receiving a 2.5 rating/6% share in the 18-49 demographic, this made it the third most watched show on Animation Domination that night, beating Allen Gregory but losing to Family Guy and The Simpsons with 8.00 million.